 The revised WEEE Directive was published in the Official Journal of the European Union on July 24, 2012.
 The new legislation is often called the “WEEE Recast Directive”.

-If you have purchased NetScout products in the EU after August 13, 2005, and are intending to discard these products at the end of their useful life, please do not dispose of them with your other household or municipal waste.
-NetScout has labeled its products with the WEEE label (crossed-out wheelie bin symbol) to alert our customers that products bearing this label should not be disposed of in a landfill or with municipal or household waste in the EU.
-Instead, please be aware that NetScout has developed a take-back program for proper disposal of NetScout’s product at a reputable recycling center.
+Take back and recycling services are offered for NETSCOUT products in certain countries.
+If you have purchased NETSCOUT products in the EU after August 13, 2005, and are intending to discard these products at the end of their useful life, please do not dispose of them with your other household or municipal waste.
+We’ve labeled our products with the WEEE label (crossed-out wheelie bin symbol) to alert our customers that products bearing this label should not be disposed of in a landfill or with municipal or household waste in the EU.
+Instead, please be aware that we’ve developed a take-back program for proper disposal of NETSCOUT products at reputable recycling centers.

-If your product has the crossed-out wheelie bin symbol pictured here, it may be covered under a program that allows you to return the waste product to NetScout for proper treatment, recovery, and disposal.
-Please check the terms of your end user license agreement (sent with the product) to see whether you are eligible for the NetScout take-back program.
-The NetScout take-back program applies to all products sold to European Union (EU) Member States.
-All returned NetScout products must have a Returned Material Authorization (RMA) number assigned.
+If your product has the crossed-out wheelie bin symbol pictured here, it may be covered under a program that allows you to return the waste product to us for proper treatment, recovery, and disposal.
+Please check the terms of your end-user license agreement (sent with the product) to see whether you are eligible for our take-back program.
+The NETSCOUT take-back program applies to all products sold to European Union (EU) Member States.
+All returned NETSCOUT products must have a Returned Material Authorization (RMA) number assigned.

 If you are not located in any of the European Union countries, or if you purchased the product prior to August 13, 2005, you are still responsible for the proper disposal of the product through a reputable, licensed hazardous materials processor.

-For instructions on how to receive an RMA number and return your waste electrical product to NetScout for treatment and proper disposal, please contact NetScout Customer Support Center.
+For instructions on how to receive an RMA number and return your waste electrical product to NETSCOUT for treatment and proper disposal, please email [email protected].

-In order to expedite the return of your product please note that the following information must be provided to NetScout when requesting an RMA:
+To expedite the return of your product please note that the following information must be provided to us when requesting an RMA: